Inferring Belief States in Partially-Observable Human-Robot Teams: Methods

 \subsection{Inferring Context and Situation Awareness}

 The value of modeling a teammate's belief state lies in applying the belief state to correctly infer additional contextual information and answer questions.
-We use the SAGAT method \cite{endsley1988design} to obtain the user's real belief state, $\beta^{human}$, by periodically pausing the game and asking the user questions about the environment.
-Up to two questions are asked every $30$ seconds.
+We use the SAGAT method \cite{endsley1988design} to obtain the user's real belief state, $\beta^{human}$, by periodically pausing the game and asking the user two questions about the environment every $30$ seconds.
 We include questions about the first two levels of situation awareness -- world state understanding and contextual information.
 All situation awareness questions were multiple choice and randomly chosen from a set question bank.

 As shown in Fig. \ref{system-fig}, the user responses are compared to the predicted belief state $\beta^{pred}$ to evaluate the performance of the belief state function $\mathcal{B}$.
 We compare two functions, $\mathcal{B}^{LP}$ and $\mathcal{B}^{LP+LLM}$.